rywible/wrela6/docs/design/compiler-pipeline-design.md

   bindings in v1
 - platform binding certification before HIR accepts primitive contract edges
 - source-level diagnostics that benefit from CST child identity

+HIR consumes the checked semantic surface.
+It should not repeat those checks, but it should assign proof IDs, lower source-shaped bodies, and preserve the proof-relevant constructs that semantic surface checking identified.

 HIR should not try to solve every path-sensitive property.
 It should instead label the program with stable IDs and obligations that MIR can prove.